Frequently Asked Questions

-A: No. Applications for the Napier Awards must be submitted directly to the faculty liaison at the Claremont College where the student is enrolled.
+A: No. Applications for the Napier Awards must be submitted directly to the faculty/staff liaison at the Claremont College where the student is enrolled.

 Q: How can I know if my particular vocational passion and project proposal fit with the intentions of the Napier Awards?

 A: The Napier Initiative refrains from giving detailed guidelines.
 Successful applicants will come from a wide variety of backgrounds and will have a variety of vocational pursuits within the broad arena of leadership in the quest for a just, peaceful and sustainable world.
 You may wish to discuss your ideas with the designated faculty liaison at the Claremont College where you are enrolled.

 Q: Can two students submit a joint application?